Azure-Samples/rock-paper-scissors-customvision/README.md

 * public/js/app.js - WebApp Javascript logic

 ### Local development
-Local development is the same for all steps:
+Local development is the same for all the steps:
 1. Open "StepN" folder
 2. Run `npm install`
 3. Run `npm start`
 4. Open http://localhost:1337

 ### Azure deployment
-Azure dseployment is the same for all steps:
+Azure deployment is the same for all the steps:
 1. Open "StepN" folder
-2. Run `npm install`
-3. Create zip archive with contents of "StepN" folder
+2. Create zip archive with contents of "StepN" folder, except for node_modules folder
-4. Open <choose_unique_name>.scm.azurewebsites.net
+3. Open <choose_unique_name>.scm.azurewebsites.net
-5. navigate to Tools -> Zip Push Deploy
+4. navigate to Tools -> Zip Push Deploy
-6. Drag-and-drop zip archive to /wwwroot
+5. Drag-and-drop zip archive to /wwwroot
-7. Open <choose_unique_name>.azurewebsites.net and verify that site is running
+6. Open <choose_unique_name>.azurewebsites.net and verify that site is running

 Code changes are described in respective steps: